Lolu-Abel/JS-Multiplication-game/README.md

 # JS-Multiplication-game
-Basic multiplication game to check how many multiplication questions can be answered by users within a 60-second timeframe
+The aim is to check how many simple multiplication questions can be answered by users within a 60-second timeframe.
+The user 0.5 points per question answered correctly